Sang Kancil: Sang Kancil and the Elephant

-One day, Sang Kancil was trapped inside a hole made by some hunters.
-He screamed for help but no one heard him.
+Sang Kancil was trapped inside a hole made by some hunters.
+He screamed for help, but no one heard him.
 He thought it was hopeless for him to escape from the trap.
 He waited for a while until an elephant came.
 Then, he had an idea.
-He said, "Hurry, come down here!
-Come down and seek shelter with me because the sky is falling!"
-The elephant, confused yet terrified, foolishly followed his order and jumped down into the hole.
-Sang Kancil tried to hop on the elephants body but failed.A tiger fell into the hole and was getting ready to feast on the elephant and Sang Kancil,then a thunder storm came and had frightened the tiger.
-Sang Kancil quickly climb the elephant and got out of the hole.
-Sang Kancil quickly run and left the elephant alone with the fierce tiger.
+He lied to them that sky is falling, to which the elephant foolishly followed Sang Kancil's order and jumped down into the hole.
+Sang Kancil fails to jump on the elephant's body.
+A tiger fell into the hole and was getting ready to feast on the elephant and Sang Kancil, then a thunderstorm came and frightened the tiger.
+Sang Kancil quickly climbed the elephant and got out of the hole.
+Sang Kancil quickly ran and left the elephant alone with the fierce tiger.

 Sang Kancil and the Crocodiles

 One day, Sang Kancil wanted to cross a river, but the river was infested with hungry crocodiles who might eat him.
-Eventually, the Sang Kancil had an idea, telling the crocodiles: "You cannot eat me unless you make a row!"
-To which one of the crocodiles replied, “Why must we do that?”.
+Eventually, the Sang Kancil had an idea, telling the crocodiles they cannot eat him unless they form a row for him to cross, promising to let them do so if they brought him to the island.

-Sang Kancil replied, "I will let you all eat me after bringing me to the island.”
 Believing what he said, the crocodiles followed his order and formed a row between the two sides of the river.
 He then quickly hopped from one crocodile to another until he reached the other side of the river, leaving the reptiles angry and far behind.

-After that day, the crocodiles didn’t believe anything that Sang Kancil told them.But one day, Sang Kancil fooled them by telling the crocodiles that the king will throw a party and all animals are invited.
-He said that he wanted to count the number of the family members they have.
-The crocodiles lined up while Sang Kancil hopped onto their backs while counting, getting to the other side easily.
+After that day, the crocodiles didn’t believe anything that Sang Kancil told them.
+But one day, Sang Kancil fooled them by telling the crocodiles that the king would throw a party and all the animals were invited.
+He said that he wanted to count the number of family members they have.
+The crocodiles lined up while Sang Kancil hopped onto their backs, counting, getting to the other side easily.

 The persistence of Sang Kancil shows that even the smallest and seemingly weakest individual can overcome obstacles by using their intelligence and cunning.
 Sang Kancil's quick thinking and ability to manipulate the crocodiles' desires allowed him to escape danger and achieve his goal.
 The story also serves as a reminder that one should not underestimate the power of a sharp mind.